 - Cassava flour is quite dusty.
 Be aware of this when wanting to throw it around like you would with all-purpose flour.
 If Julia Child compels you to add a bit of flair to your food preparation, be prepared to dust the top of the fridge!
 Are we exaggerating?
 Well, maybe a little…

 - While it isn’t too overpowering, this flour is made from a root so it does leave a bit of a nutty flavor to some recipes.
 You’ll want to keep this in mind for the final taste of any baking project you choose.

-Is cassava flour poisonous?
+Is this ingredients poisonous?

 No. The ingredients in cassava root naturally have cyanide components that can be toxic.
 However, these are also found in almonds and spinach and it’s only toxic if it’s eaten raw.
 The process described above to make cassava flour removes the compounds and prevent you from getting sick.

-Is cassava flour low-carb?
+Is it low-carb?

 Cassava flour has a high-carbohydrate profile.
 That being said, you should monitor your intake of cassava flour particularly if you are following a low-carb, low-sugar, or paleo-based diet.
 Cassava flour has double the calories and carbs as a sweet potato per 100 grams.
 Just like everything else in life, moderation is key.
-If you happen to get carried away and end up using cassava flour for every meal, you may have a insulin spike on your hands.
+If you happen to get carried away and end up using cassava flour for every meal, you may have an insulin spike on your hands.